 Ease of Use

 One of the reasons that simple app design is so important is that it leads to simple usage— or in other words, how easy it is to work with and manage.
 The best apps are dead simple to use, and that don’t have a learning curve or require fiddling.
-Because list-making apps should be simple, they generally shouldn’t require a video tutorial.
+Because to-do list apps should be simple, they generally shouldn’t require a video tutorial.
 Simplicity and ease-of-use is even more crucial when the app is going to be used by your family — whether it’s your non-tech-savvy partner, or your kids.
 How easy it is to add new tasks?
 Is marking finished tasks as completed, complicated?
 Can you reassign tasks for a later date?
 These are all good ease-of-use related questions you should answer before settling on an app.

 Two of our favorite easy-to-use apps are Google Keep and Habatica.
 As one of the simplest apps out there, Google Keep sure does a lot, by allowing you to capture and store you thoughts in pretty much any format — notes, lists, photos, and even audio.
 It’s the app that gives you the ability to record an audio-message reminder to buy milk; it lets your son take a picture of the baseball shoes he wants; or allows your daughter to write a list of items she needs for her school project.
 It’s simple through and through.